 - Pair off each member of the team with one other person, preferably someone they don't know very well. - Each pair will go walking together, on a standard route (everyone to walk the same route).
-Choose the route based on a 5 minute walk away, and then looping back. - Person 1 of the pair will talk on the way out, and Person 2 will listen and not talk / reply.
-Person 1 can talk about whatever they like, but you may want to suggest a question which will give them a starting point such as 'what inspires you?' 'what are your superhero strengths?' - At the halfway point, the pair should swap, so Person 2 is talking, whilst Person 1 is listening. - When everyone returns, run a quick reflection process as a group what was hard about this exercise?
+Choose the route based on a 5 minute walk away, and then loop back. - Person 1 of the pair will talk on the way out, and Person 2 will listen and not talk / reply.
+Person 1 may talk about whatever they like, but a useful suggestion is a pointer question that builds the foundation for the mahi (work).
+You may want to suggest a

+- question which will give them a starting point - such as 'what are your daily wellbeing practices?' or 'what do you wish you did more of?' - At the halfway point, the pair should swap, so Person 2 is talking, whilst Person 1 is listening. - When everyone returns, run a quick reflection process as a group - what was hard about this exercise?
 What did you learn?